omarmohammed19/Storefront-Backend/README.md

 * 2- `db-migrate up`
 * 3- `npm run watch`

-## Info to run the APIs are available in the REQUIRMENTS file
+## Info about the APIs are available in the REQUIRMENTS file
 [REQUIRMENTS.md](REQUIRMENTS.md)

 # Testing the project